Skip to article frontmatterSkip to article content

 return c

 Manually routing complex circuits quickly becomes cumbersome.
 To alleviate this burden GDSFactory provides a routing API for (semi-)automatic waveguide routing.
 Given a declarative description of the desired connections it can create single and bundled waveguide routes, that avoid obstacles and collisions between the bundled waveguides.
-A minimal demonstration of the routing API is provided in Figure 4.
+A minimal demonstration of automatically routing a single connection is shown in Figure 6.

 c = gf.Component()